 • Stay in touch with friends and family members.
 Ask them for help in giving care

-The highly trained professionals of Hospice Care of America work diligently to heal skin wounds.
+The highly trained professionals of Hospice Care of America work diligently to manage skin wounds.
 Each clinical member of the team is specially trained in the care of wounds that can develop when a person is facing a life limiting illness.
 Hospice Care of America staff members believe that everyone deserves the opportunity to live out their last days as pain free and comfortable as possible.
-Therefore, each clinical team member works hard to treat and heal skin wounds.

-Hospice Care of America provides specially trained social workers as well as chaplains to be available for each patient and/or their family members.
+Hospice Care of America provides specially trained social workers and chaplains for patients and/or their family members as needed.
 These counseling services are included in each patient's hospice privilege and can be helpful in preparing for the end of life.
 Counseling services can also be used to help mend broken relationships and bring resolution to different circumstances that a patient may be dealing with before they pass away.

 Volunteers play a very important role in the day to day activities and services of Hospice Care of America.
 Our hospice is looking for compassionate, mature, and dedicated people to join our team of volunteers.
 If you think you might be that person, and would like to learn more about our program and volunteer opportunities, please contact the Volunteer Coordinator at (815) 316-2700.